What is the National Nurse Practitioner Residency and Fellowship Training Consortium (“the Consortium”)?

 - First program established in 2007;

-- As of November 2016, there are at nearly 40 primary care NP postgraduate programs; 16 more expected by the end of 2017;
+- As of March 2018, there are at least 47 primary care or Psychiatry Mental Health NP postgraduate programs;

 - Major growth in specialty, sub-specialty, and acute care postgraduate training programs as well.